vinceimbat/vinceimbat/content/literature/how to write good prompts matuschak.md

 How should you approach binary prompts in retrieval practice? :: Rephrase them as more open-ended prompts.
 <!--SR:!2023-10-25,10,273-->

-In retrieval practice, what is a "false negative"? :: Knowing the information a prompt intends to capture but failing to produce a correct answer.
+In retrieval practice, what is a "false negative"? :: Knowing the information you intend to know but failing to produce a correct answer.
 <!--SR:!2023-10-21,8,253-->

 How do you avoid false negatives in retrieval practice? :: Include enough context to exclude alternative correct answers.